Years ago, a Russian scientist discovered a phenomenon in physics utilizing sound waves.

 Low-frequency ultrasound improved the rate of healing in chronic wounds Learn More

-Low-intensity, low-frequency ultrasound is increasingly being used for noninvasive, external body contouring as an alternative to liposuction or laser treatments.
+Low-intensity, low-frequency ultrasound is increasingly used for noninvasive, external body contouring as an alternative to liposuction or laser treatments.
 Learn More

-Ultrasound skin tightening - facial and body rejuvenation Learn More
+Ultrasound skin tightening - facial and body rejuvenation Learn More.

-Ultrasound waves can increase cell permeability, which, in turn, can enhance nutrient/waste exchange thus leading to enhanced vaccine production.
-This finding is very meaningful in either shortening vaccine production time, or increasing the yield of proteins for use as vaccines.
+Ultrasound waves can increase cell permeability, which, in turn, can enhance nutrient/waste exchange, thus leading to enhanced vaccine production.
+This finding is very meaningful in either shortening vaccine production time or increasing the yield of proteins for use as vaccines.
 Learn More

 Mechanical biofilm disruption from ultrasound.
 Learn More